n1kito/Philosophers/README.md

 **Rules for the mandatory part**

-- [ ] Each philosopher should be a thread.
+- [x] Each philosopher should be a thread.
-- [ ] There is one for between each pair of philosophers.
+- [x] There is one for between each pair of philosophers.
 Therefore, if there are several philosophers, each philosopher has a fork on their left side and a fork on their right side.
 If there is only one philosopher, there should be only one fork on the table.
-- [ ] To prevent philosophers from duplicating forks, you should protect the forks state with a mutex for each of them.
+- [x] To prevent philosophers from duplicating forks, you should protect the forks state with a mutex for each of them.

 **About the logs of the program**

-- [ ] Any state change of a philosopher must be formatted as follows:
+- [x] Any state change of a philosopher must be formatted as follows:
   - timestamp_in_ms X has taken a fork
   - timestamp_in_ms X is eating
   - timestamp_in_ms X is sleeping
   - timestamp_in_ms X is thinking
   - timestamp_in_ms X died
 > Replace timestamp_in_ms with the current timestamp in milliseconds and X with the philosopher number.
-- [ ] A displayed state message should not be mixed up with another message.
+- [x] A displayed state message should not be mixed up with another message.
-- [ ] A message announcing a philosopher died should be displayed no more than 10 ms after the actual death of the philosopher.
+- [x] A message announcing a philosopher died should be displayed no more than 10 ms after the actual death of the philosopher.
-- [ ] Again, philosophers should avoid dying!
+- [x] Again, philosophers should avoid dying!

 > The program must not have any data races.

 </details>

-# Daily Goals

-- [ ] is there a mutex to protect that a philo dies and starts eating at the same time ?
-- Des fois quand j'utilise helgrind j'ai as de message de mort. why ?

 # To do
-- [ ] Normminette
+- [ ] Fnish checking data races in all cases.
-- [ ] Remove any reference to monitoring thread
+- [ ] Retest leaks on malloc and struct init failures.
-- [ ] Si j'ai un sleep time INT_MAX le truc quitte sans dead.
-- [ ] 51 800 500 300 5 quitte sans dead.

 # Tested cases